Holographic discommensurations: Numerical techniques

 \section{Numerical techniques}

-In the present study we rely heavily on numerical analysis of the holographic nonlinear solutions.
-Moreover, in order to study the phase diagram and cover the parameter space we have to obtain several thousands of the solutions to equations of motion, with some of them requiring quite large calculation grids in the spatial direction.
-This situation puts a very strict requirements on the numerical techniques, which we use and the precision and accuracy of the results.
-In this Appendix we review the key features of the numerical setup, used in the present study.
+The present study relies heavily on numerical analysis of the holographic nonlinear solutions.
+Moreover, in order to study the phase diagram and cover the parameter space several thousands of the solutions to equations of motion have been obtained, with some of them requiring quite large calculation grids in the spatial direction.
+This situation puts a very strict requirements on the numerical techniques which are used and the precision and accuracy of the results.
+In this Appendix I review the key features of the numerical setup, used in the present study.

 Roughly speaking, the process of the numerical solution of the system of nonlinear PDEs consists of a few key steps \cite{boyd2001chebyshev}: \begin{enumerate} \item Given an approximation to the solution (in the form of the values of functions at the grid nodes), evaluate the derivatives of the functions.
 This step requires choosing the appropriate discretization scheme. \item Given the values of functions and derivatives at the nodes, calculate the coefficients in the linearized equations and the values of the full nonlinear equations.
-For nonlinear problem one has to evaluate these coefficients anew at every one or a few steps.
+For nonlinear problem one has to evaluate these coefficients anew at every step.
 This operation requires as many evaluations as the number of nodes and thus deserves optimization. \item At this moment the problem can be written as system of linear algebraic equations.
-One can solve it either exactly by computing the inverse of the linear operator matrix (this corresponds to the Newton-Raphson method), or approximately, using some kind of "relaxation" scheme: the various options include (preconditioned) Richardson relaxation, Gauss-Seidel iterations or ILU decomposition. \item Once the inverse is computed, the increment in the functional variables can be evaluated, which is used to construct the next approximation to the solution. \item The iterations continue until some criterion of the accuracy or precision of the current approximation is fulfilled. \end{enumerate} In order to build an efficient solver we need to choose carefully our tactics at every step.
+One can solve it either exactly by computing the inverse of the linear operator matrix (this corresponds to the Newton-Raphson method), or approximately, using some kind of "relaxation" scheme: the various options include (preconditioned) Richardson relaxation, Gauss-Seidel iterations or ILU decomposition. \item Once the inverse is computed, the increment in the functional variables can be evaluated, which is used to construct the next approximation to the solution. \item The iterations continue until some criterion of the accuracy or precision of the current approximation is fulfilled. \end{enumerate} In order to build an efficient solver one needs to choose carefully the tactics at every step.